Phone1300 864 444

 All photography and filming on public spaces must be approved through Council’s Open Spaces Team before production can commence.
 Council also has a filming policy to assist film production companies achieve their vision, but at the same time safeguard the day-to-day activities of our community and protect the environment.

 After the impacts to our region from the bushfires and COVID, the film industry brings a welcome economic benefit to the Ballina Shire.
 We appeal to our local residents to see it for the worth that it brings.

 The creative media sector is an important area of innovation, a means of improving productivity and increasing business investment in New South Wales.
-The NSW Government is committed to ensure that the environment in New South Wales is one that encourages the screen industry.
 The Government developed the Local Government Filming Protocol 2009 under the Local Government Act 1993 to ensure that New South Wales remains “film friendly” while maintaining a proper balance between community and economic benefits.

 It is important that film production companies understand Council has the care, control and management of these areas.
-This means Council’s duty is to ensure that the amenity of the areas is maintained as well as public safety and free movement while shoots are taking place.
+This means Council has a duty to maintain public amenity, public safety and allow free movement while shoots take place.

-Council’s Filming Policy has been developed to assist film production companies achieve their film vision whilst at the same time ensuring minimum impact on the day to day activities of the Ballina Shire community.
+Council’s Filming on Public Land Policy has been developed to assist film production companies achieve their film vision while at the same time ensure there is minimum impact on the day to day activities of the Ballina Shire community.

 Activities associated with filming may require approval and such activities may attract an application fee.
 The requirements for each filming situation are different and require different levels of administrative work for Council.
 A scale of application fees has been developed and is available in Council’s adopted Fees and Charges.